KyleRego/KyleRego.github.io/collections/_software_development_notes/sqlite-notes.markdown

 The `collection.anki21` file is a SQLite database.
 I exported some old cards from Anki that I had tagged "sql" and then unzipped the resulting `*.apkg` file to get this to use as an example.

-This shell shows the `sqlite>` prompt to which you can give dot-commands or SQL commands. `.exit` or `.quit` will exit the sqlite3 interface. `.headers on` and `.mode column` make the output easier to read. `.schema` will output the DDL SQL statements (like `CREATE TABLE`) used to define the database schema. `.read filename` can be used to execute a list of dot-commands and SQL statements from a file.
+This shell shows the `sqlite>` prompt to which you can give dot-commands or SQL commands. `.exit` or `.quit` will exit the sqlite3 interface. `.headers on` and `.mode column` make the output easier to read. `.schema` will output the DDL SQL statements (like `CREATE TABLE`) used to define the database schema. `.dump` dumps all the SQL needed to recreate both the schema and the data. `.read filename` can be used to execute a list of dot-commands and SQL statements from a file.
+To see a list of all the dot-commands, use `.help`.

 ## Example